Skip to main content

 Generic AI writing tools make the typing faster.
 They do not understand the brand by default.
 They do not connect to social channels.
 They do not route drafts through approval.
 They produce text at the speed of a single prompt and stop at the prompt.
 The marketer becomes the integrator: write the prompt, paste the output, fix the voice, design the image, write the hashtags, paste it into the scheduler, schedule the post.

 Apaya does the integration.
-Brand Framework, content generation, image generation, hashtag system, channel formatting, and the approval queue live in one workspace.
+Brand Framework, asset folders, image understanding, video transcript extraction, content generation, image generation, hashtag system, channel formatting, and the approval queue live in one workspace.

 How Apaya creates enterprise social media content